RyanNgCT/CS2030/W9Lect/README.md

             System.out.println(maxCoverage);
 		}
 		catch (FileNotFoundException ex){
+			// using stderr
 			System.err.println("File Not Found!");
 		}
 		catch (ArrayIndexOutOfBoundsException ex){
 			System.err.println("Missing Filename");
 		}

-		catch (InputMismatchException ex){
+		// types of input is not what was expected catch (InputMismatchException ex){
 		System.err.println("Input is not a number");
 		}

 		catch (NoSuchElementException ex){
 			System.err.println("No element");
 		}

-		// do something else (will always happen) finally {
+		// do something else (will always happen rgdless of exception) finally {
 			System.out.println("Finish");
 		}